Insurance & Pensions

 A wide range of graduate roles exist within the insurance and pensions sector.
 This is set to increase with recent government and legislative fiscal changes, particularly in relation to changes in company pensions and the need for consultants and advisers.
 Opportunities exist within the private and public sector.
 The main graduate entry-level roles include consulting, pension administration and management brokering, underwriting and loss adjusting.

-Agcas, the professional body for higher education careers advisory services has produced an Industry Insight for Banking, Investment and Insurance which provides an overview of what it is like to work in this area.
+Prospects offer an Accountancy, Banking, Investments and Pensions overview of what it is like to work in this area.
 For more information on a careers in Insurance and Pensions, you can also look at the Inside Careers website.

 The following occupational profiles comes from AGCAS, the professional body for higher education careers advisory services.
 They have been written and researched by staff working within careers services across the country and are available on the prospects website.